SuperArbor/batchcap/README.md

 *-r / --padratio* (type: float, default: 0.01): Ratio of padding against short edge of each image.

-*-n / --fontratio* (type: float, default: 0.08): Ratio of padding against short edge of each image.
+*-n / --fontratio* (type: float, default: 0.08): Ratio of font size against short edge of each image.

 ### Run the tool